FidelusAleksander/write-javascript-actions/.github/steps/5-step.md

             body: {% raw %}${{ steps.get-joke.outputs.joke }}{% endraw %}
    ```

-   The workflow will run on every issue comment created event.
-If the comment starts with `/joke`, it will execute the Dad Jokes action and post the joke as a comment in the same issue.
+   This workflow triggers when someone comments `/joke` on an issue and responds with a joke!

 1. Commit and push the workflow file to the `main` branch: